epa058/Lichtenberg-Figures/README.md

 ## Features

-- Create your own custom grids and choose your own starting positions
+- Create your own custom grids!
+- Choose your own starting positions! (you no longer get to do this with the new algorithms because I said so)
 - Live animations!

 That's about it :/